 14. Establish, maintain, and foster positive and effective working relationships with those contacted in the course of work.

 Minimum Qualifications/Education & Experience:

-Equivalent to a Bachelor’s degree from a regionally accredited college or university in education, the social sciences, human services, or a related field, and at least one (1) full-time equivalent year of experience in providing educational outreach and/or advising services in either a college setting or secondary educational setting or recognized non-profit organization serving students enrolled in public high schools.
+Equivalent to graduation from a regionally accredited four-year college or university and at least one (1) full time equivalent year of experience in providing educational outreach and/or advising services in either a college setting or secondary educational setting, or recognized non-profit organization serving students enrolled in public/private high schools.

 License(s) & Other Requirements:

 Incumbents work in an office environment with moderate noise levels, controlled temperature conditions, and no direct exposure to hazardous physical substances.
 Incumbents may occasionally work outdoors for assigned events and be exposed to loud noise levels, cold and/or hot temperatures, and dust, fumes, and allergens.
 Incumbents may interact with staff, students, and/or the public in interpreting and enforcing departmental policies and procedures.